bpmutter/RappaMappa/README.md

 ## Conclusion and Next Steps
 Time to break the 4th wall.
 RappaMappa was a ton of fun to build.
 I'm a lifelong fan of hip-hop and it was an amazing experience getting to combine that passion with my newer passion for coding.

 This also marks the first time that I've built a fullstack app solo, and my first project of significant scope where I originated the idea and brought it into existence.
-It has been an incredibly rewarding experience to create it.
+RappaMappa has been an incredibly rewarding to create.

 While making RappaMappa, I got to play with a whole bunch of new technologies and get better at even more.
 At the beginning of the project, I'd only learned React 2 weeks previous, Redux 1 week before.
 I've come out of it stronger with both, and eager to continue getting better with React and creating cool stuff with the many amazing libraries and technologies of the React ecosystem.